 Skip to main content

-There are two ways to define environment variables, in the env field in your App Configuration and with Secrets.
-Once the env variables and secrets are set up and defined in your compose.yaml, they’ll show up at runtime in your env context property.
-Only the env vars for the current environment are included — when running locally, only env.local values are injected; when deployed, only env.cloud values are injected.
+There are two ways to expose values to your tasks: the env field in your App Configuration and Secrets.
+Both show up on the env property of your task context at runtime.
+Only the values for the current environment are injected — when running locally, only env.local values are used; when deployed, only env.cloud values are used.
 They are never merged together.
 If a secret has the same name as an env variable, the secret value takes precedence.

 Example